 Basic institutional principles such as the rule of law and its enforcement as well as the stability of the "free-market" economic system.
+Track

-Track record of government intervention with regards to foreign investors.
+Stability of institutional framework record of government intervention with regards to foreign investors.

 Markets Under Index Continuity